JessicaJohnBritto/WalshPulseSeq/README.md

 # WPSProtocol

-This is developed as part of my summer internship at LPMMC, UGA-CNRS, Grenoble, France.
+This is developed as part of my 2024 summer internship at LPMMC, UGA-CNRS, Grenoble, France in Prof. Benoît Vermersch's research group.

-WPSProtocol makes use of Walsh Functions to generate Pulse Sequences for selective interactions among qubits based on the underlying XY Hamiltonian.
+WPSProtocol _(WPS == Walsh Pulse Sequence)_ makes use of Walsh Functions to generate Pulse Sequences for selective interactions among qubits based on the underlying XY Hamiltonian.

-WPSProtocol contains codes for implementing the protocol described in this paper Votto, M., Zeiher, J., & Vermersch, B. (2023).
-Robust universal quantum processors in spin systems via Walsh pulse sequences. arXiv preprint arXiv:2311.10600.
+WPSProtocol contains codes for implementing the protocol described in this paper _Votto, M., Zeiher, J., & Vermersch, B. (2023).
+Robust universal quantum processors in spin systems via Walsh pulse sequences. arXiv preprint arXiv:2311.10600._

 ## Installation